cysouw/diathesis/text/c10_participle.md

 - Ich habe die Haare geschnitten.
 :::

-A similar diathesis for the possessor of an intransitive subject is attested, though it is very rare [cf. @businger2017: 162-163].
-An example is the verb *anschwellen* 'to swell', for which the possessor of the subject [@next a] can be expressed as dative [@next b] and as subject in a *haben+Partizip* construction [@next c].
-In these intransitive examples, it seems even possible to repeat the possessor adnominally [@next d].
+A similar diathesis for the possessor of an intransitive subject is also attested, though it is very rare [cf. @businger2017: 162-163].
+An example is the verb *anschwellen* 'to swell', for which the possessor of the subject [@next a] can be expressed as a dative [@next b] and as a subject in a *haben+Partizip* construction [@next c].

 ::: ex
 - Sein Arm schwillt an.
 - Ihm schwillt der Arm an.
 - Er hat den Arm angeschwollen.
-- Er hat seinen Arm angeschwollen.
 :::

-A similar, but more widespread diathesis is the *haben+am‑Infinitiv* constructions [@next], see [@sec:zuminfinitive-haben-am].
+A related, but different, diathesis with intransitive verbs uses the *haben+am‑Infinitiv* constructions [@next], discussed extensively in [@sec:zuminfinitive-haben-am].
+This seems to be more widespread than the *haben+Partizip* diathesis with intransitives.

 ::: ex
-- Meine Leitungen frieren zu.
+- Meine Holzkohle glüht.
-- Mir frieren die Leitungen zu.
+- Mir glüht die Holzkohle.
-- Ich habe die Leitungen am zufrieren.
+- Ich habe die Holzkohle am Glühen.
 :::

 **Attested Verbs**